 East Head Reservoir Trail--The 2.5 mile Healthy Heart Trail circling East Head Reservoir is an ideal introduction to the area.
-Shown by the little hearts on the map zoom, the East Head Reservoir trail hugs the shoreline of the East Head Reservoir for most of its length.
+Shown by the little hearts on the zoom of the DCR park map, the East Head Reservoir trail hugs the shoreline of the East Head Reservoir for most of its length.
 In the springtime, the loop traverses a forest "teeming with pink lady's slippers and ringing with the oft-repeated call of common yellowthroats" .
 The trailhead is located near the forest headquarters.
 Park in the lot on Cranberry Road at the headquarters.
 Park maps and a self-guided nature trail flyer are available online or at the park headquarters.

 Bentley Loop- For more adventurous hikers, the 3.7 mile "Bentley Loop" is highly recommended.
 It starts from the State Forest's Hiking and Bike Trail parking lot off Upper College Pond Road.
 (Shown as parking lot #2 on the state maps.)
 It has been maintained for the last 30 years by one of our founding board members, Bob Bentley, together with help from his friends and from the Appalachian Mountain Club.

 The trail is shown on the state map (get the Myles Standish State Forest map online or at the headquarters) but we think our own map is much clearer.
 We remarked the trail in April 2012 with painted blue blazes and many wooden signposts (and left a few older plastic blue triangle blazes).
 It passes some lovely ponds and meadows and offers more hills than the East Head trail.
 Download the Bentley Loop Trail Map (PDF)